 2.0 Workflow Overview

 To recapitulate, the project focuses on being able to understand and filter a chemical space, to then locate areas of potentially useful chemistry to aid space exploration.
-The chemical space is reduced to imine-based metal organic complexes due to its compatibility with automation as well as to be able to exhaustively explore this smaller space for analysis.
+The chemical space is limited to imine-based metal organic complexes due to its compatibility with automation as well as to be able to exhaustively explore this smaller space for analysis.
 To do so, the work flow is divided into 3 main sections.

 Firstly, the subset space is made explicit by selecting reagent libraries and populating the space with building block combinations.
 The combination space is then translated to the chemical space.
 Secondly, to train, sieve and explore the space with ML models, a table of features and labels need to be selected and populated.
 This requires chemically relevant features to be selected, and the creation of a robotic workflow that automates synthesis and reaction labelling.
 Once the features and labels have been generated, then analytical ML studies can be implemented.
 The process from defining chemistry to data analysis is shown in Figure 1 – an overview of the study.